ArcheGraphics/Demo/README.md

 ### GPU Skinning Animation with GLTF

 [Example](https://github.com/yangfengzzz/DigitalVox4/blob/master/apps/scene_animation_app.cpp) can also load animation which control the tree of entities.
 GPU Skinning Animation limit the joint weight have only four component.

 ![GPU Animation](https://github.com/yangfengzzz/DigitalVoxEffect/raw/main/doc/img/gpu_animation.gif "GPU Animation")

 ### CPU Animation System with FBX

 [Example](https://github.com/yangfengzzz/DigitalVox4/blob/master/apps/animation_app.cpp) about CPU animation system which is based on [OZZ-Animation](https://github.com/guillaumeblanc/ozz-animation).
 Ozz support CPU skinning, blending, IK and other animation ability.
-The CPU animation system does not limit the number of weights of the bones, so it will be more free to use.
+The CPU animation system does not limit the number of weights of the bones, so it can be independent of Shader and can control more freely

 ![Animation Simulation](https://github.com/yangfengzzz/DigitalVoxEffect/raw/main/doc/img/animation.gif "Animation Simulation")

 ### Physics System